 Speaking of savings…

 Is your savings keeping up with inflation?
 Bank of America is paying .01% interest rate on a savings account.
 In Panama, a regular savings account pays 1.50% to1.75%!
-Some banks have a special savings account (not a CD) that pays 3% compounded annually but interest is paid DAILY.
+Some banks have a special savings account (not a CD) that pays 2.5% compounded annually, but interest is paid DAILY.
 You can earn interest on your interest – every day!

-You can learn all about them in our Online Panama Relocation Guide and we discuss this miracle of compounding during an all-inclusive 6-day 7-night Panama Relocation Tour too.
-We have tour dates available in 2021.
+You can learn about all this and more in our Online Complete Panama Relocation Guide or during an all-inclusive 6-day, 7-night Panama Relocation Tour.

 Come and see how you can LIVE BETTER for LESS when you Retire in Panama!